 He is currently working on a number of book projects, including "Ecce Humanitas: Beholding the Pain of Humanity" (Columbia University Press, 2021); "Violence: An Anthology" (with Adrian Parr, Pluto Press, 2021); & "State of Disappearance" (McGill-Queens University Press, 2021) .
 He is also working on a book project that deals with life growing up in conditions of poverty in the South Wales valleys.

-Brad shares this life with his love, inspiration and soul-mate, the Mexican artist Chantal Meza (with whom he also collaborates).
+Brad shares this life with his love, inspiration and soul-mate, his wife the Mexican artist Chantal Meza (with whom he also collaborates).